carbon-design-system/carbon/.github/CONTRIBUTING.md

 prerequisites:
 - aforementioned prerequisites
 - Windows Subsystem for Linux
-- linux operating system of your choice.
+- Linux operating system distribution of your choice.

 ## 1: Open a PowerShell session and enter:
 ```